Jarnen/Computer-Pointer-Controller/README.md

 ```

 ## Demo
-*TODO:* Explain how to run a basic demo of your model.

 Use the command line tool in Windows or terminal in Linux to execute the application.
 To run the application, change directory into the root folder and execute the following commands:

     1. Sample 1: Using CPU to run inference on the frames